 Training Program Details

-Winter / Spring 2021 Half Marathon, Full Marathon and Distance Training Begins January 2, 2021
+Summer / Fall 2021 Half Marathon, Full Marathon and Distance Training

 Our 2020 Programs trained over 300 and over 1,000 races (live and virtual) and we’d love for you to join the team for our 2021 Winter / Spring Program.
 We can help you achieve your running goals in a fun, team environment!
 We offer 8 pace groups - whether you are a Boston Qualifier, pursuing the 50 States Marathon Club or just running to finish, you'll be assured of training with others of your own ability.
 Walkers are welcome but you must be able to maintain a 15:00 - 16:00 minute per mile pace.